 The country has 5 major producing gold mines and a number of near term development projects including Ity 4.5 Moz and Agbou (Endeavour), Yaoure 3.4 Moz and Sissingue (Perseus), Tongon 2.7 Moz (Barrick) and Bonicro (Newcrest).
 Other mineral commodities that offer the potential for economic development in Côte d’Ivoire include diamonds, petroleum, natural gas, copper, iron, cobalt, bauxite, tantalum, lithium and silica sand.

-Due to the large target size the Company intends to build on the geological understanding to prioritise exploration and geophysical techniques to vector in on the most prospective part of the system for follow up drill testing.
+Work to date has identified mineralisation in a number of holes that suggest a fertile structure capable of hosting economic mineralisation.
+Width and grades of intercepts are considered encouraging and suggest a large gold system.
+Due to the large target size the Company intends to build on the geological understanding to prioritize exploration and geophysical techniques to vector in on the most prospective part of the system for follow up drill testing.

 Figure: Aircore drilling, significant intercepts and intervals together with imaged gold-in-soil anomaly and interpreted high grade trends.
 Drilled portion of the Tyche gold-in-soil anomaly northern 10km only.

 Figure: Tyche Gold Anomaly – Aircore drilling section #4.
 Simplified geological section showing assay results and presence of quartz veining and alteration (note alteration is difficult to identify in the weathered zone).

 Agboville Project, Cote d’Ivoire